hyprwm/hyprland-wiki/pages/Configuring/Keywords.md

 ## Wallpapers

-The hyprland background you see when you first start Hyprland is **NOT A WALLPAPER**, it's the default image rendered at the bottom of the render stack.
+The "Hyprland" background you see when you first start Hyprland is **NOT A WALLPAPER**, it's the default image rendered at the bottom of the render stack.

 To set a wallpaper, use a wallpaper utility like